Who We Are

 The AAA website documents our activities and offer news and updates regarding relevant events and current events.
 Members and subscribers follow us on Twitter, Facebook and via our email digest.

-Now in its 22nd year, the AAA Cavalier Bremworth Unbuilt Architecture Awards showcases unrestrained creativity and innovation from architects and students from around New Zealand.
-The programme is one of the most significant events on Auckland’s architectural calender, with over 100 entries each year from leading architectural practices and students, it is judged by high profile and influentual judges from home and abroad, such as Kerry Hill, Andrew Patterson, Tim Greer and Nat Cheshire.
+Now in its 22nd year, the AAA Unbuilt Architecture Awards showcases unrestrained creativity and innovation from architects and students from around New Zealand.
+The programme is a significant events on Auckland’s architectural calender, with over 100 entries each year from leading architectural practices and students, it is judged by high profile and influentual judges from home and abroad, such as Kerry Hill, Andrew Patterson, Tim Greer and Nat Cheshire.

 We place Auckland Exciting Architecure on Show to the Public

 Our popular tours of architect-designed houses and major commercial projects in and around Auckland are attended by hundreds of our members and the public, often lead by the architects themselves.
-The tours are promoted via architect.
 Constuction site tours in 2012 included Geyser, arnell by Patterson Assocaites, St Heliers mixed-use building by Cook, Sargisson and Pirie.
-Architectural home tours and tours of NZIA awards-winning buildilngs often sell out.
+Architectural home tours and tours of NZIA awards-winning buildilngs always sell out.

 Andrew Patterson – President

 Kathryn Carter – Treasurer

 Nick Sayes – IT/Website